-The cultivation of industrial non-food crops and the development of low-ILUC farming systems on marginal land that is still suitable for food production can raise ethical questions about prioritising non-food over food production.
-Therefore, MarginUp! will propose solutions for crops and cropping systems developed under MarginUp! that ensure that only marginal land not suitable for food production is used with them.
+The cultivation of industrial non-food crops and the development of low-ILUC farming systems on marginal land that is still suitable for food production can raise ethical questions about prioritising nonfood over food production.
+Therefore, MarginUp! will propose solutions for crops and cropping systems developed under MarginUp! that ensure that only marginal land not suitable for food production is used Wither approved by the Furopean Comments of the tappended by the furopean of the tappended by the furopean comments of th with them.